Suzanne St. John-Crane, CEO

 Pam has lived and worked in San Jose since 1971.
 She was the Director of Marketing for the Camera Cinemas in San Jose for 16 years, leaving in 2000 to work for PRx Communication Strategists, one of Silicon Valley’s leading agencies, where she held the positions of Account Manager and Vice President of Client Services.
 Pam joined CreaTV as the Membership and Marketing Director in 2009.
 She is a board member for the San Jose Dublin Sister City Program and is an adviser for the Catholic Charities marketing group.
 She has been known to frequent dive bars and loves karaoke.

 Ryan started working in TV production at a young age.
 He worked his way up from Camera to Floor Director and then to Technical Director.
 Ryan was also CreaTV’s Access Facilitator, until his 2012 promotion to Volunteer and Training Coordinator.
+In April of 2014, Ryan joined CreaTV’s engineering department.

 Mitch Hyare, Engineer 1